-Due to the significant impact of COVID-19 the Company's equity was negative end 2021.
-Following the strong recovery in 2022 the Company's equity is positive again.
-Going forward KLM needs to strengthen its balance sheet and equity.
+Following the strong recovery in 2022 and 2023 the Company's equity is positive again, but going forward KLM needs to strengthen its balance sheet and equity.

 Remeasurement of defined benefit plans

 Comprises all actuarial gains and losses related to the remeasurement of defined benefit plans.